oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 ## Step 2: Getting your cluster access details

-Access to the cluster is managed via a config file that by default is located in the $HOME/.kube folder, and is called `config`.
+Access to the cluster is managed via a config file that by default is located in the `$HOME/.kube` folder, and is called `config`.
 To check the setup, make sure to have copied your personal kubeconfig file to this location :

   1. Create a directory for the Kubernetes config

   - `mkdir -p $HOME/.kube`

-  2. Open the Oracle Cloud web GUI
+  2. Open the OCI Console UI

-  3. Open the `hamburger` menu on the upper left scroll down to the `Solutions and Platform` section
+  3. Open the "Hamburger" menu on the upper left scroll down to the **Solutions and Platform** section

-  4. Click on the `Developer Services` menu option, then `Kubernetes Clusters`
+  4. Click on the **Developer Services** menu option, then **Kubernetes Clusters**

   ![](images/container-oke-menu.png)